Our Foundation — The Holy Trinity (Father, Son & Holy Spirit)

 - God the Father, who intricately created us and all things, sent forth His only Son, Jesus Christ, to bring us back from our self-destructive path of sin.

-- The Son — For our sake, Jesus lived the holy life that we were powerless to live and died a death that we deserved to die.
+- God the Son — For our sake, Jesus lived the holy life that we were powerless to live and died a death that we deserved to die.

-- The Holy Spirit — In order that we may receive these gifts of Jesus, the Holy Spirit was sent forth to work faith in all people and to empower His Church to bring the light of God's love to the world.
+- God the Holy Spirit — In order that we may receive these gifts of Jesus, the Holy Spirit was sent forth to work faith in all people and to empower His Church to bring the light of God's love to the world.

 As Lutheran Christians, we stand firm on God's gifts of...